 Live in the Moment: Einstein has always emphasised the importance of focusing on the present rather than pondering excessively on what the future looks like.
 “I never think of the future, it comes soon enough.”
 It is important to immerse yourself in every moment as you will get every moment for once.
 By keeping our focus on the present, we can give ourselves more dedicatedly to the task at hand rather than rushing towards the future.

 Think Outside the Box: Ever since his young days, Einstein has never been someone to follow the conventions and rules and found his own ways of learning and exploring new things.
 He didn’t believe in the Prussian education system which was followed in his times and was determined to do self-study and teach himself about the world of science.
 In his words, insanity is “doing the same thing over and over again and expecting different results”.
-Thus, it is important to explore things from different perspectives and experiment and innovate in varied ways, then only you can assure success in your endeavours.
+Thus, it is important to explore things from different perspectives and experiment and innovate in varied ways, then only you can ensure success in your endeavours.

 Perseverance is the Key: “It’s not that I’m so smart; it’s just that I stay with problems longer.”
 The attitude of never giving up is an essential trait that you need to imbibe in order to find success.
 Consistently chasing your goals is the right way to eventually transform them into milestones!